Domestic workers legally recognised in Indonesia after '22-year struggle' - MyJoyOnline

 Some wept upon hearing that the law was passed, with one worker saying it was the culmination of a "22-year struggle to gain protection".

-The Domestic Workers Protection Law was first introduced in 2004 but repeatedly ran into roadblocks.
+The Domestic Workers Protection Law was first introduced in 2004 but repeatedly ran up against roadblocks.
 Discussions on the bill were stopped for years before being brought up again in parliament in 2020.

 Regulators will now have one year to draft detailed implementation policies.

 Despite their critical role in the economy, millions of Indonesia's domestic workers were unprotected under local labour laws.
 Many were employed informally without any legal contract.
-Some work long hours for little pay, and some enter the profession as young as 12.
+Some work long hours for little pay and some enter the profession from as young as 12.

 Some rights groups hailed the law, but warned that more would still need to be done, adding "the struggle is not over".